ibm-cloud-docs/watsonxdata/configuring-claude.md

 {:pre: .pre}
 {:video: .video}

-# Configuring Claude Desktop
+# Configuring Claude Desktop to connect to the MCP server
 {: #configuring-claude}

-This section explains how to configure Claude Desktop to connect to the MCP server using the server executable.
+After you install the MCP server on your local machine, you must configure Claude Desktop to connect to the MCP server.

 ## Locating the configuration file
 {: #configuring-claude-lcf}